openhab-scripters/openhab-helper-libraries/README.md

 ### Quick Start Guide
 <ul>

 - Since JSR223 is still under development, it is best to use a current testing or snapshot release of openHAB.
-There is an older version of this repo [here](https://github.com/OH-Jython-Scripters/openhab2-jython/tree/original_(%3C%3D2.3)).
+More importantly, there are breaking changes in the API, so at least OH snapshot 1319 or milestone M3 are required to use these modules. [ There is a [branch](https://github.com/OH-Jython-Scripters/openhab2-jython/tree/original_(%3C%3D2.3)) holding an older version of this repo with reduced functionality. ]
 - Install the [Experimental Rule Engine](https://www.openhab.org/docs/configuration/rules-ng.html) add-on.
 - Review the [JSR223 Jython documentation](https://www.openhab.org/docs/configuration/jsr223-jython.html) documentation.
     - Add/modify EXTRA_JAVA_OPTS.
 One way to do ths is to add the following to your `start.sh` script, directly below the `DIRNAME` variable definition.
 This assumes that you will be using the standalone Jython 2.7.0 jar.